By: Rick Hernandez

 I was really young but remembered being trained to serve under my parish pastor.
 My main job was to assist with the preparation of the altar and then ring the bells during Consecration.
 Father was a good man, a gentle soul, and a good priest.
 He was always kind to us getting trained as altar servers.

 I have to say that anybody who saw me back then knew that I just could not stay put for too long.
 Curiosity for the world and its wonders was ever-present in me, and I would get distracted easily.
 Many simple things used to catch my eye; it was part of my personality.

 Obviously, this trait of mine was not an asset when I was serving at Mass; Father had to gently motion to me every time I was about to miss my cue.
 What a loving, gentle, and fatherly priest he was to me… But my lack of focus was a problem, and he had to address it.

 “Whatever you do, do from the heart, as for the Lord and not for others…” (Colossians 3:23)

 One day Father sat me down before Mass and said:

-“Child, you have ‘chispa’, the spark of life.
-You have ‘gusto’ for all things and are ever curious.
-That is ok; it is a gift given to you.
+“Child, you have the spark of life and are ever curious.
+That is a gift given to you.

 That day at Mass, I prayed for the gift of presence.
 I tried my hardest to be there fully.
 How could I not after Father so lovingly explained what my presence there was for?
 I was gifted that day with the ability to concentrate, to be able to see everything in sharp detail, to perfectly listen to every word.